ZXShady/enchantum/docs/features.md

 ## fmt::format / std::format support

-There is headers for them.
+There is headers for them. that provide `std::formatter`/`fmt::formatter` for all enums.

 `fmt_format.hpp`/`std_format.hpp`